 Where Can You Purchase Cloth Masks with Filters in Canada?

 There are many sources selling face mask and some are super cute.
 Ensure that the face masks you buy are made with proper fabric or have the right inserts for filters.
 You will also want to ensure that you get the right size that fits your face best.
 Below are some Canadian companies selling face masks with pockets for you to insert your filters.
 I am hopefully that we’ll see ones with face shields for kids soon!
 We’ve been playing with different types of ties for the kids and the double elastic ones seem to stay on most securely for Akira and Apollo.
+Recently the kids have been loving the Dollarama ones (pictured above) we purchased.
+Sadly I only bought two and have never seen them again!

 - Acts of Isolation – All proceeds will go to Food Banks Canada to help ensure that food banks can continue their critical work as the COVID-19 pandemic continues.